heavyblotto/memorativa/docs/1-vision/i-vision.md

 Memorativa takes inspiration from The Glass Bead Game.

-Within Memorativa, **Glass Beads** serves as game tokens that represent ideas, concepts, and relationships.
+Within Memorativa, **Glass Beads** serves as game tokens that represent percepts, ideas, concepts, and relationships.

 ## Astrology and LLMs